cristian-guerrero/legion-go-tricks/README.md

 - supports distrobox for more flexibility in software install options

 **Cons**

 - Legion Go Fixes will require v45 stable to release.
-Right now v45 stable is still being tested
+Right now v45 stable is still being tested on their testing branch
 - Installing some recommended tools, such as HHD for Dualsense Controller Emulation, requires unlocking the root filesystem
   - this means any changes you make will be wiped every OS update (OS update re-locks the system), and must be reinstalled after updating
 - ChimeraOS's emulation implementation interferes with Emudeck, you'll need to manually disable the ChimeraOS implementation